 Yellow Rockers Square Dance Club meets every Thursday from 7:30-9:30 p.m. at the Old West End Gym.
 Mary Lou, 944-7835, or Karen, 949-2001.

-The Moore County Concert Band, directed by David Sieberling, will perform its final concert of the season on Saturday, July 4, 3 p.m. in the Carolina Hotel's newly renovated Exhibit Hall.
-There is no charge for admission.
+The Moore County Concert Band, directed by David Seiberling, will perform its third concert of the 2008/2009 season on Sunday, May 24, at 2 p.m. in the Carolina Hotel's Grand Ballroom.
+No charge for admission.
 The band is looking for new members.
 Rehearsals are Mondays (September-June), 6:30 p.m., Sandhills Community College.
 The band performs six concerts a year.
 If you play or have ever played an instrument and would like to play some challenging music, consider joining the MCCB.
 295-9023, www.moorecountyband.com.

-As part of the Cole Community Series, Ralph Stanley, the man considered to be the founding father of modern bluegrass, will bring his unique style and his ever-popular Clinch Mountain Boys to the Sandhills, Friday, June 5, 7:30 p.m., Robert L. & Elizabeth S. Cole Auditorium, 1042 W. Hamlet Ave., Hamlet.
+As part of the Cole Community Series, Ralph Stanley, the man some consider to be the founding father of modern bluegrass, will bring his unique style and his ever-popular Clinch Mountain Boys to the Sandhills, Friday, June 5, 7:30 p.m., Robert L. & Elizabeth S. Cole Auditorium, 1042 W. Hamlet Ave., Hamlet.
 Tickets, $20-$35, reserved seating.
-(910) 410-1691, www.rich mondcc.edu, e-mail coleaud@rich mondcc.edu.
+(910) 410-1691, www.rich mon dcc.edu, e-mail coleaud@rich mondcc.edu.

 New Horizons Band in the Pines meets on Tuesdays from 3:30-5:30 p.m. at the Senior Enrichment Center.
 Seniors who want to play in a band are welcome. $50 per nine-week session.
 215-0900.